awisalkarni/node_ticketing_system/README.md

 ## Introduction

-This is a simple ticket reporting system that was developed using NodeJS and ReactJS.
+This is a simple ticket reporting system that was developed using NodeJS and ReactJS, MongoDB and ExpressJS

 ## Instruction